Measurement of the Higgs boson production rate in association with top quarks in final states with electrons, muons, and hadronically decaying tau leptons at $\sqrt{s} =$ 13 TeV: Background estimation

-The $f_{i}$ for $\tauh$ are measured using $\ttbar$+jets events where both top quarks decay to a bottom quark, a neutrino, and either an electron or a muon, and are determined as a function of \pt and $\eta$ of the $\tauh$ candidate.
+The $f_{i}$ for $\tauh$ are determined as a function of \pt and $\eta$ of the \tauh candidate in a region enriched in $\ttbar$+jets events containing a reconstructed opposite-sign electron-muon pair and at least two loose \PQb-tagged jets in addition to the \tauh candidate.
 Contributions of genuine $\tauh$ are modeled using the MC simulation and subtracted.

 The event samples used to measure the $f_{i}$ are referred to as measurement regions (MRs) of the MP method.
 Potential biases in the estimate of the background from misidentified leptons and $\tauh$, arising from differences between AR and MR in the \pt spectrum of the lepton and $\tauh$ candidates and in the mixture of nonprompt leptons and hadrons that are misidentified as prompt leptons, are mitigated as detailed in Ref.~\cite{Khachatryan:2016kod}.
 A closure test performed using simulated $\ttbar$+jets and multijet events reveals a residual difference between the probabilities $f_{i}$ for electrons in $\ttbar$+jets and those in multijet events.
 The test is illustrated in Fig.~\ref{fig:closureTest_fakes}, which compares the distributions of \pt of nonprompt electrons in simulated $\ttbar$+jets events for three cases: nonprompt electrons passing the nominal selection criteria (``nominal''); nonprompt electrons passing the relaxed, but failing the nominal selection criteria, weighted by probabilities $f_{i}$ determined in simulated $\ttbar$+jets events (``relaxed, $f_{i}$ from $\ttbar$+jets''); and nonprompt electrons passing the relaxed, but failing the nominal selection criteria, weighted by probabilities $f_{i}$ determined in simulated multijet events (``relaxed, $f_{i}$ from multijet'').
 The electron and muon \pt distributions obtained in the first and second cases are in agreement, demonstrating the performance of the MP method.
 The ratio of the distributions obtained in the second and third cases is fitted by a linear function in \pt of the lepton and is applied as a multiplicative correction to the $f_{i}$ measured in data, that accounts for the different flavor composition of jets between AR and MR. For the lepton and $\tauh$ selections used in this analysis, the probabilities $f_{i}$ range from $0.04$ to $0.13$, $0.02$ to $0.20$, and $0.10$ to $0.50$ for electrons, muons, and $\tauh$, respectively.